rristow/z3c.rest_publisher/z3c/rest_publisher/README.md

 Configuration
 -------------

 1 - First create a base class for the API.
-Although this is not mandatory, this is the best way to adjust the existing options.
+Although this is not mandatory, this is the best way to overwrite the existing options.

 from z3c.rest_publisher.base import APIBase